Senate stimulus negotiations at risk of collapsing over whether companies can be sued for outbreaks

 The impasse could sink much wider efforts to provide hundreds of billions of dollars in aid to jobless Americans, struggling municipalities, and hard-hit small businesses.

-A half-dozen Senators met on Monday night in the Mansfield Room in the U.S. Capitol, and multiple lawmakers expressed renewed optimism about the possibility of a deal being in reach after the discussion.
+A half-dozen senators met on Monday night in the Mansfield Room in the U.S. Capitol, and multiple lawmakers expressed renewed optimism about the possibility of a deal being in reach after the discussion.

 Sen. Mitt Romney (R-Utah), one of the architects of the $908 billion bipartisan stimulus plan that revived talks last week, on Monday proposed that immunity from federal lawsuits only last for 2020, according to a draft of his plan circulating among the bipartisan group.
 The measure would provide an exemption, allowing suits over gross negligence or willful misconduct.
 Senate Majority Leader Mitch McConnell (R-Ky.) and other senior Republican lawmakers have proposed that the liability shield cover five years.